Data Import - Disk

 We provide two ways to manage disk-based data transfers:

-- The Console is an easy-to-use, partial-featured browser-based interface.
-For more information, see Signing In to the Console.
+The Console is an easy-to-use, partial-featured browser-based interface.
+For more information, see Sign In for the First Time.

 You can perform many data transfer tasks using either the Console or the Data Transfer Utility.
 However, there are some tasks you can only perform using the Data Transfer Utility (for example, creating and locking the transfer disk). describes the management tasks in detail and guides you to the appropriate management interface to use for each task.